Are you struggling with anxiety, depression, OCD, or past trauma?

 Behavioral theories emphasize the role of learned behaviors in psychological distress.

-CBT incorporates principles from classical and operant conditioning to help individuals modify these behaviors through systematic desensitization, exposure therapy, and reinforcement strategies.
+CBT helps individuals modify these behaviors through systematic desensitization, exposure therapy, and reinforcement strategies.

 1 – Structured and Goal-Oriented Approach